w3tecch/typeorm-seeding/README.md

 #### `make` & `makeMany`

 Make and makeMany executes the factory functions and return a new instance of the given enity.
-The instance is filled with the generated values from the factory function.
+The instance is filled with the generated values from the factory function, but not saved in the database.

 **overrideParams** - Override some of the attributes of the enity.